 Christmas in Spain is all about the amazing food, with every region having their own gourmet traditions.
 These three, however, are sure to make an appearance on most Spanish Christmas Eve dinners.

 What the French would call hors d'oeuvres the Spanish call entremeses.
 Growing up, my grandmother would serve a large platter on Christmas Eve, when Spaniards tend to have their special meal, with a selection of the finest embutidos (charcuterie) that money could buy.
 This could include cured measts such as salchichón , lomo or chorizo, a family favourite.
 A selection of montaditos (pictured) is also a lovely way of starting the festivities.

-Many families will have a whole leg of ham, ranging from a delicious serrano leg of ham to the rather special Iberico de Bellota (ham from free range oak eating pigs), as it goes a long way when you have a lot of guests visiting.
+Many families will have a whole leg of ham, such as a very special Iberico de Bellota (ham from free range acorn eating pigs), as it goes a long way when you have a lot of guests visiting.
 Throughout the holiday season, they will go back and forth to this leg and carve enough ham for each sitting.